mcharcutier/cad-projects/Keychain Enclosure/README.md

 Design a compact snap-fit enclosure that securely houses a keychain while incorporating a centered docking slot, balancing print reliability, fit tolerance, and material efficiency.

 ## **Success Criteria**
-→ Keychain fits securely in the internal pocket without force.
+→ Keychain fits securely in the internal pocket with a clearance of at least .2mm.

 → Lid snaps on/off without permanent deformation.

-→ Lid and body assemble without interference.
+→ Lid and body assemble with the assistance of the snap fit mechanism; clearance of at least .4mm present in between the mechanism.

 → Print completes without layer fusion or deformation.